 As of March 1, we will have a permanent place to live in Paris!
-Our temporary housing ends at the end of March, and we started searching in January.
+Our temporary housing ends at the end of March, and we started searching in January via an agency.

 I love touring homes.
 I actually used to visit Open Houses in San Francisco with my mom and grandma just for fun.
 Finding a place in the US was pretty straight-forward: search on Craigslist or contact the apartment complex’s leasing office, schedule a tour, sign the papers, and you’re good to go.